Jump to:

 If you like greenery but have little room to plant on the floor, try the walls!
 Living wall structural plants can spruce up your outdoor space and add extra privacy.

-If your garden has plain walls, brighten them with low maintenance plants and tall plant pots or climbers.
-Add a bench so you can sit out and enjoy your garden.
+For your plain wall, brighten it with low garden maintenance plants and climbers.
+Add a bench so you can sit out and enjoy the serenity of your mini forest garden.

 Design your own vertical planter to keep the cost down.
 All you need is some wood, and the results could be amazing!
 This is a great solution if you’re short on space for planting.